Repository Explorer

 Web-dialogs become non-model, movable and minimizable.
 Multi object editing in web-dialogs

-Work with several different web dialogs at the same time across the whole web-platform, both in the Web-modeler and on thweb.
+Work with several different web dialogs at the same time across the whole web-platform, both in the Web-modeler and on the web.

 In version 10.10 it is possible to have several web-dialogs open at the same time.
-They are fully movable and can be minimized to help navigating while editing.
+They are fully movable and can be minimized to help navigate while editing.

 New UI in Web-modeler